Transferring Your Domain Hosting

-If you need to use domain hosting services provided by a different company and you do not wish to transfer management of the domain name to them you can change the DNS servers.
+If you need to use domain hosting services provided by a different company, and you do not wish to transfer management of the domain name to them, you can change the DNS servers.
 Freeola currently offers its domain customers the option of completing a full DNS change, A, CNAME or MX Record change or creating a subdomain.
-This guide is designed for a full DNS change, for details on how to make a more advanced, A, CNAME or MX Record change or wish to set-up subdomains please click here.
+This guide is designed for a full DNS change, if you were looking to make a more advanced, A, CNAME or MX Record change, or wish to set-up subdomains, please click here.

 The following procedure assumes that you are already logged into your MyFreeola account.